-“Nobody likes playing the heavy and having to resort to litigation,” said Cary Sherman, president of the Recording Industry Association of America (RIAA) on this day in 2003, “but when your product is being regularly stolen, there comes a time when you have to take appropriate action.”
-The product in question was music—music in the form of digital mp3 files being transmitted among users of Internet file-sharing applications in violation of copyright laws.
+“Nobody likes playing the heavy and having to resort to litigation,” said Cary Sherman, president of the Recording Industry Association of America (RIAA) on September 8, 2003, “but when your product is being regularly stolen, there comes a time when you have to take appropriate action.”
+The product in question was music in the form of digital mp3 files being transmitted among users of Internet file-sharing applications in violation of copyright laws.
 And while the RIAA’s idea of “appropriate action” in response to digital music piracy had previously meant efforts to shut down the operators of Internet file-sharing systems, the industry group announced a new and controversial strategy on September 8, 2003: the filing of lawsuits against individual users of those systems, some of them children.

 “We’ve been telling people for a long time that file-sharing copyrighted music is illegal, that you are not anonymous when you do it, and that engaging in it can have real consequences,” said Mr. Sherman in announcing the RIAA’s new enforcement strategy.
 By September 2003, having undertaken a massive anti-piracy public-education campaign in the months since Napster was shut down by court order in 2001, and while still pursuing a case against the Dutch operators of a “peer-to-peer” (P2P) file-sharing system called Grokster, the RIAA had decided to back up its public threats with direct legal action against individuals.